-2024 CHoRUS Platform
+2025 CHoRUS Platform

 The General Hospital Corporation d/b/a Massachusetts General Hospital (“MGH”) maintains the CHoRUS Platform containing the CHoRUS dataset consisting of intensive care unit data from 14 US institutions (“Restricted Data”).
-The individual signing below on behalf of themselves and their institution (“Data Requestor”), desire to access the certain data from the CHoRUS dataset and MGH wishes to make such data available to Data Requestor for the AIM-Ahead/Clinical Care for AI Project in accordance with the terms and conditions stated in this CHoRUS Data Access Agreement (“Agreement”).
+The individual signing below on behalf of themselves and their institution (“Data Requestor”), desire to access the certain data from the CHoRUS dataset and MGH wishes to make such data available to Data Requestor for research is in accordance with the terms and conditions stated in this CHoRUS Data Access Agreement (“Agreement”).

-Now, therefore, in consideration of the mutual promises and covenants set forth below, the parties hereby agree as follows: Data Requestor will access Restricted Data in read-only mode on Azure using Active Directory[______] and shall not download, transfer, save, copy, print screen or otherwise remove Restricted Data from the CHoRUS platform.
+Now, therefore, in consideration of the mutual promises and covenants set forth below, the parties hereby agree as follows: Data Requestor will access Restricted Data in either read-only role or ML Data Scientist custom role on Azure using Entra ID and shall not download, transfer, save, copy, print screen or otherwise remove Restricted Data from the CHoRUS platform.

 Data Requestor will use appropriate safeguards to prevent use or disclosure of Restricted Data other than as permitted by this Agreement.